Sergie Sovoroff

-Sovoroff built three-hatch kayaks called uluxtax and one-hatch kayak called iqyax.
-Sovoroff's models continue to inspire and instruct Alaska youth on how these boats were built and paddled, as well as the important role that they played in the ancient Aleutian culture.
+Sovoroff built three-hatch kayaks called ulux̂tax̂ and one-hatch kayak called iqyax̂.
+Sovoroff's models continue to inspire and instruct Alaska youth on how these boats are built and paddled, as well as the important role that they played in the ancient Aleutian culture.
 Sergie's 3D (three-dimensional) models have served as a practical instructional design tool, providing blue prints for many generations of people who become intrigued with this ancient design and want to recreate models or full-scale sea kayaks.

-Sovoroff's model kayaks are on display at locations such as the Anchorage Fine Arts Museum, the Aleutian Pribilof Islands Association headquarters in Anchorage, and the Unalaska School in Unalaska, Alaska, although his name is often missing from public displays.
+Sovoroff's model kayaks are on display at locations such as the Anchorage Fine Arts Museum, the Aleutian Pribilof Islands Association headquarters in Anchorage, and the Unalaska School in Unalaska, Alaska, the Burke Museum in Seattle, the Smithsonian Museum of Natural History in Washington, DC although his name is often missing from public displays.

-When invading promyshlenniks (fur hunters from Kamchatka) invaded the Aleutians, the ancient culture and traditions of building sea kayaks was significantly altered.
-Sovoroff preserved the blueprint, the plans of how to build model sea kayaks, one of the most important forms of transportation in the ancient Unangan culture which has persisted on the lower Alaska Peninsula and the Aleutian Islands for over 8000 years.
-The Unungan iqya-x (or, in Russian, "baidarka"; or, in the Inuit language, "kayak") played a paramount role within the ancient culture, not unlike the role that automobiles assume in 21st century America.
+When Russian promyshlenniks (fur hunters) invaded the Aleutians, the ancient culture and traditions of building sea kayaks was significantly altered.
+Sovoroff preserved the blueprint, the plans of how to build model sea kayaks, one of the most important forms of transportation in the ancient Aleut culture which has persisted on the lower Alaska Peninsula, the Shumagin Islands, the Aleutian Islands, and the Pribilof Islands for over 8000 years.
+The Aleut iqyax̂ (or, in Russian, "baidarka"; or, in the Inuit language, "kayak") played a paramount role within the ancient culture, similar to the role that automobiles assume in 21st century America.
 For example, in pre-1741 times, an ultimate insult from one Aleut youngster to another might be something like, "Your family doesn't even own a sea kayak!".